Kessler Edwards: Brooklyn Nets (2021–2023)

 Edwards was selected in the second round of the 2021 NBA draft with the 44th pick by the Brooklyn Nets, and was later included in the roster of the Nets for the 2021 NBA Summer League.
 On August 16, he signed a two-way contract with the Nets.
 Under the terms of the deal, he split time between Brooklyn and their NBA G League affiliate, the Long Island Nets.
 On April 10, 2022, Edwards's deal was promoted to a standard contract.

 On July 6, 2022, Edwards re-signed with the Nets to a reported two-year contract.

-Sacramento Kings (2023–present)
+Sacramento Kings (2023–2024)

 On February 8, 2023, Edwards and cash considerations were traded to the Sacramento Kings in exchange for the draft rights to David Michineau.

+Dallas Mavericks (2024–2025)

+On August 27, 2024, Edwards signed a two-way contract with the Dallas Mavericks.

+On August 12, 2025, Edwards signed a one-year contract with the Denver Nuggets.
+He was waived by the Nuggets prior to the start of the regular season on October 18.
+He was then assigned to the Nuggets' G League affiliate, the Grand Rapids Gold.